maxhcohen/ControlBarrierFunctions.jl/README.md

 where `t0`, `tf`, and `dt` represent the start time, stop time, and time-step, respectively.
 A simulation can then be run by calling

-    xs = sim(Σ, k, x0)
+    T = sim(Σ, k, x0)

-where `x0` is the initial condition, which returns the resulting state trajectory.
+where `x0` is the initial condition, which returns a `Trajectory` struct containing the state and control trajectories.

 ## Various to-dos
 - Generate formal documentation.
-- Generalize specification of control constraints to handle general polytopic constraints of the form Au <= b.
 - Add more concrete constructions of common systems and CBFs.
 - Provide implementations of more complex examples.